 Application identifiers can also be used by certain barcodes.
 They work in the same manner as sub-elements.

 An example of the Application identifier properties dialog is shown at right.

 Only the "Element type" and "Data" fields can be changed.
-See the Sub-elements section for descriptions of these fields.
+See "Sub-Elements" on page 37 for descriptions of these fields.